What Is Hospice? What Does VITAS Do?

 Hospice care is a special form of care for people with life-limiting illnesses.
 VITAS has been a pioneer and leader in the hospice movement since 1978, continuing today as the nation's leading provider of hospice care services..

 Our hospice care is for adult and pediatric patients with a wide range of life-limiting illnesses, including cancer, stroke, heart disease, lung disease, liver disease, kidney disease, multiple sclerosis, ALS, Alzheimer’s and AIDS.

 When medical treatments can no longer cure a disease, VITAS’ team of hospice professionals still can do a great deal to control pain, reduce anxiety and offer needed spiritual and emotional support to patients and their families.
 We provide hospice services wherever people with life-limiting illness reside and could benefit from our care, including:

 - Hospitals, nursing homes, assisted living communities and residential care facilities

-VITAS services are coordinated with the patient’s physician and provided during regularly scheduled visits by hospice team members to manage the patient’s care.
-If a crisis should arise, VITAS is able to respond 24 hours a day, seven days a week.
+Our hospice services are coordinated with the patient’s physician and provided during regularly scheduled visits by hospice team members to manage the patient’s care.
+If a crisis should arise, we are able to respond 24 hours a day, seven days a week.
 VITAS also provides a continuum of other palliative services to complement traditional hospice care, helping patients and families clarify their care goals and achieve comfort and symptom relief.

-Headquartered in Miami, Florida, VITAS operates hospice programs in 17 states and the District of Columbia and is one of the nation’s largest providers of end-of-life care.
+Headquartered in Miami, Florida, VITAS Healthcare operates hospice programs in 16 states and the District of Columbia and is one of the nation’s largest providers of end-of-life care.
 The name VITAS (pronounced VEE-tahss) is derived from the Latin word for life.
-It symbolizes the VITAS mission: to preserve the quality of life for those who have a limited time to live.
+It symbolizes our mission: to preserve the quality of life for those who have a limited time to live.